 Since 2003 Eugene has been concertmaster of the New Zealand Korean Philharmonic Orchestra and from 2006 was leader of the University of Auckland Symphony Orchestra and the University of Auckland String Ensemble.
 In 2009 he was leader ofthe South Bank Sinfonia and became a member of the Idomeneo Quartet.
 Eugene is currently studying at the Guildhall School of Music and Drama as a Fellow with the Idomeneo Quartet.

 London-based violinist Charmian Keay was born into a musical family and has played the violin for as long as she can remember.
 Mainly taught by her mother Miranda Adams, other teachers included Justine Cormack, of the New Zealand Trio, Kevin Lefohn, director of the Queenstown Violin Summer School (NZ) which Charmian attended in January 2006, and Tessa Petersen.
-She is currently studying for her Postgraduate Diploma in Performance as a Trinity Laban Scholar at the Trinity Laban Conservatoire of Music and Dance with Matthew Trusler, one of Britain’s most acclaimed solo violinists.
+She studied for her Postgraduate Diploma in Performance as a Trinity Laban Scholar at the Trinity Laban Conservatoire of Music and Dance with Matthew Trusler, one of Britain’s most acclaimed solo violinists.